 - There is no size or weight limit so good for large items, even bicycle bags.

 - You have to pre-book and there are no refunds if you decide not to use the service.

-- Your luggage is insured for up to €500.
+- Your luggage is insured for up to €3,000.

 - Use code PORTUBAG10 to get 10% off.

+Luggit works slightly differently from the other luggage storage apps: rather than you going to a shop with your luggage, a Luggit driver (called a ‘Keeper’) comes to you.
 They will collect your bags, suitcases, surfboard, or whatever else from wherever you are in Lisbon and, using the app, you can arrange when and where you want them delivered to you.

 This saves you spending time lugging your bags around Lisbon.
 It also means you don’t have to go back to the place where you left your bags.

 - You can store your bags for as long as you like.